sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## EnablePeriodicSnapshot

-Use this option to trigger periodic snapshots at specified intervals and given process IDs
+The **EnablePeriodicSnapshot** option triggers periodic snapshots at specified intervals and given process IDs

 ### Syntax